What Will Your Pregnancy Cost You?

 The complexity of your pregnancy and delivery is hardly something you can control.
 While your plan may be to deliver vaginally, circumstances might make a C-section the safest option.
 A study by Truven found that cesarean births can cost as much as 50% more than vaginal birth.

-It’s important to have a thorough understanding of what your health insurance plan will and won’t cover.
+It’s important to thoroughly understand what your health insurance plan will and won’t cover.
 The Pregnancy Discrimination Act of 1978 and the 2010 Affordable Care Act have made it very rare for plans to refuse to cover maternity and newborn care, aside from short-term plans.
 However, one fairly common wrinkle is dependent on maternity care, which applies to pregnant women covered under their parent’s insurance.
 If you are still on your parent’s plan, be sure to check whether the plan covers your maternity and delivery — at all.

 2. Network Types